chironb/ChiCLI/README.md

 - Commodore 2031 via a Batteries Included IEEE-488 BusCard

 Latest News:
+- DONE: Updated readme's with a list of the built-in common aliases.
 - FIXED: Copy path bugs.
 Now you can do this:
 -- copy sauce tartar  --> Copies "sauce" in the current folder to another file in the current folder called "tartar" -- copy sauce /tartar --> Copies "sauce" in the current folder to another file in the root folder called "tartar"